pvthinker/Fluid2d/index.rst

 methods for CFD.
 The first version of this code was in Matlab under the impulse of the FDSE Summer School.
 A special credit to Caroline Muller who makes this code happen in the first place.
-A full writing in python has been done with the great help of Clement Vic (now at Southampton) and Nicolas Grima (CNRS engineer).
+A full writing in python has been done with the great help of Clement Vic and Nicolas Grima (CNRS engineer).
 Others Students have contributed to either the coding or a better understanding of how the numerics handles dissipation.
-They should be thanked here: Ljuba Novi for the work on RK3 and up5, Alexander Siteur for his work on the pressure (not yet implemented in this version), Milan Kloewer for his work on a level set implementation (not present in this version) and Mathieu Morvan for the dipole wall interaction.
+They should be thanked here: Ljuba Novi for the work on RK3 and up5, Alexander Siteur for his work on the pressure (not yet implemented in this version), Milan Kloewer for his work on a level set implementation (not present in this version), Mathieu Morvan for the dipole wall interaction and Markus Reinert for his many valuable feedbacks.
 Finally, the code has benefited from my enthusiastic collaboration with Professor J. C. McWilliams.

 Where to start?
 ---------------

-You may have a quick look at the :ref:`gallery` to see the possibilities, then peruse rapidly the list of :ref:`avail-exp`  and finally :ref:`install`.
+You may have a quick look at the :ref:`gallery` to see the possibilities.
+Then you need to  :ref:`install` it and start your first experiment.

-At any moment, use the search bar on the right.
-It works amazingly.
-I did nothing.
-It all comes with Sphinx, this documentation generator.

 Cite the code
 -------------

-As of March 2017, the paper is still in preparation.
+The code has never been published and will likely never be.
 If you use the code for your classes or your research I would appreciate your feedbacks (mailto: roullet AT univ-brest.fr)